-Location Uganda, Tanzania Period Three years (2020-2023) Description The WASH & Learn programme provides girls, women, schools and communities with knowledge and skills to be able to make informed decisions about their lives to better the wellbeing of girls and women.
-The focus of the programme is on WASH-related activities, however, advocacy and economic and social empowerment are also integrated into the programme approach.
-The programme actively works with women in communities to enhance their social and economic status through the following objectives: • communities and schools implement sustainability plans for improved WASH service provision and governance • women and girls make use of improved gender-equitable WASH and menstrual health facilities.
-Goal Girls and women have increased well-being and are socially and economically empowered through an effective learning environment that includes sustainable, quality and female-friendly WASH and sexual and reproductive health and rights (SRHR) services in schools.
-Donor Made Blue, Wandelen voor Water and several Dutch foundations Country partners E-MAC (Empowerment of Marginalised Communities), Tanzania; CEMDO (Community Environmental Management and Development Organisation), Tanzania; HEWASA (Health Water & Sanitation); Caritas Fort Portal, Uganda; JESE (Joint Effort to Save the Environment), Uganda; WASEU (Water and Sanitation Entrepreneurs Association), Uganda
+Location Uganda, Tanzania Period Three years (2020-2023) Description The WASH & Learn programme provides girls, won and skills to be able to make informed decisions ab and women.
+The focus of the programme is on WA economic and social empowerment are also integra programme actively works with women in communit through the following objectives: communities and schools implement sustainabilit governance women and girls make use of improved gender-e Goal Girls and women have increased well-being and are an effective learning environment that includes sust sexual and reproductive health and rights (SRHR) se Donor Made Blue, Wandelen voor Water and several Duto Country partners E-MAC (Empowerment of Marginalised Communiti mental Management and Development Organisatio tation); Caritas Fort Portal, Uganda; JESE (Joint Effo (Water and Sanitation Entrepreneurs Association), U Progress 2023 The project entered its final year in 2023.
+In Tanzania eight schools and eight surrounding communities.
+I and eight surrounding communities as the target gr week was organised in Uganda that brought togeth great opportunity to share learnings and visit the fie visited the project in Tanzania as well to see the pro year was focused on conducting an endline assessm closing the activities in the intervention areas.
+The p to allow for enough time for the endline assessment partners on designing a new phase of the WASH & in Uganda.